RaptorRepack/MSDX/Readme.md

 Notes
 -------------------------------------------------

-Microsoft™ DirectX 11 Project Folder Name Is msdx.
+• Microsoft™ DirectX 11 Ultimate Project Folder Name Is (msdx).

-This Microsoft ™ DirectX 11 All Data Found On Microsoft™ Servers.
+• This Microsoft ™ DirectX 11 Ultimate All Data Found On Microsoft™ Servers.

-If You Interested To My Repack Then Install This Microsoft™ DirectX 11.
+• If You Interested To My Repack Then Install This Microsoft™ DirectX 11 Ultimate.

-This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.
+• This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.

 Product Informations
 ------------------------------------------------